 - Smoke Detectors: Maintain smoke detection devices and carbon monoxide detection devices as required under §§ 18.70.095;

-- Municipal Fees for Police Response: Not unreasonably engage in conduct, or permit others on the premises to engage in conduct, that results in the imposition of a fee under a municipal ordinance adopted under §§ 29.35.125.
+- Municipal Fees for Police Response: The tenant may not engage in unreasonable conduct, or permit others on the premises to engage in similar conduct, that results in the imposition of a fee under a municipal ordinance adopted under §§ 29.35.125.

 - Subleasing: Not allowed, unless otherwise agreed to in writing. (§§ 34.03.060)

-- Retaliation: Landlord must not terminate or refuse to renew a lease to a tenant who has filed an official complaint to a Government Authority, or has been involved in a tenant’s organization.
+- Retaliation: The landlord must not terminate or refuse to renew a lease to a tenant who has filed an official complaint to a Government Authority, or has been involved in a tenant’s organization.
 Other actions are prohibited.
 Read §§ 34.03.310 for more information.

 - Lead Disclosure: Landlords must disclose all known lead paint hazards.
 Landlords must also provide tenants, as an attachment to a written lease, with an information pamphlet on lead-based paint hazards.